-Observation tower on the 1,164 meter high Hornisgrinde over 30 meters in height.
-Grandiose distant views of the Black Forest mountains, the Rhine valley and the Vosges.
-On weekends and in holiday periods in good weather with hospitality.
+Lookout tower on the 1,164 meter high Hornisgrinde with a height of over 30 meters.
+Magnificent distant views of the Black Forest mountains, the Rhine Valley and the Vosges.
+On weekends and during holiday periods with good weather and hospitality.

 January 5, 2017

 At the southern end, above the Mummelsee, stands the 23 m high Hornisgrindeturm.
 Its construction in 1910 goes back to the initiative of the Badischer Schwarzwaldverein.
 The building material was used in the vicinity of standing Buntsandstein.
 Together with the Mummelsee the tower was one of the most popular excursion destinations of the region.
 In 1942 he was seized by the German Air Force.
 After the Second World War, the French military used it.
 In 2000, the Waldgenossenschaft Seebach bought back the tower from the federal government and transferred it to the municipality of Seebach in Erbpacht.
 On May 29, 2005, the tower was reopened to the public.
 He was named "Monument of the Month June 2005" by the Denkmalstiftung Baden-Württemberg.
 In relatively clear weather, the tower has a panoramic view of numerous mountains of the Black Forest, the Vosges Mountains, parts of the Palatinate Forest and the Swabian Alb.
 In very good visibility, some peaks of the Alps can be seen in the south.

 The 23 meter high Hornisgrinde Tower has been reopened as a watchtower for the public since May 29, 2005